What is "raising an issue"?

-When you Raise an Issue, you are telling us that you have a question regarding your former employee’s eligibility for unemployment benefits or whether your account should be affected if benefits are paid to them.
-The Unemployment Insurance (UI) Program appreciates your help in limiting benefit payments to only those applicants who meet our benefit eligibility requirements, thereby limiting benefits charged to your employer account.
+When you Raise an Issue, you are telling us that you have a question regarding your former employee's eligibility for unemployment benefits or whether your account should be affected if benefits are paid to that employee.
+We appreciate your help in limiting benefit payments to only those applicants who meet program eligibility requirements.
+This helps us maintain program integrity and helps you limit charges to your account to only those benefits that should be paid.

 You should raise your issue within 10 days of the date of the mailed determination, if possible.
 Doing so later may cause unnecessary charges to your account.
 Reference Raise an Issue in the Employer Self-Service System User Guide for step-by-step instructions.